Chapter 8: Complicity

 He stood.
 His knees complained — twenty-six years on gallery grating.
 The skin on his forearms was permanently reddened, the capillaries broken and rebroken by decades of proximity to live steam until the flush had become a fixture.

 Junction 14 was his.
 Had been for eleven years.
 Four major conduits converging before the eastern Basin distribution split — the primary nexus feeding the upper eastern district, the market square, the commercial exchange, everything that had been built up there in the last fourteen years.
-The junction sat at the intersection of old infrastructure and new demand, and Haddon sat at the intersection of the junction and the institution, and the arrangement depended on the silence Haddon maintained.
+He wiped his hands on his apron.
+The grease came off in dark smears that would not wash clean.
+His father had carried the same stains.

 Put your hand flat and shut your mouth.
 The pipe will tell you what the gauge won’t.

-Haddon did not listen to the pipes anymore.
+He did not listen to the pipes anymore.
 Not the way his father meant.

 He crossed to the junction platform where the four trunk lines converged.
 Four gauges.
 Four readings.
 Three steady.
 The fourth — gauge three, the eastern feed — drifting.
 Two percent.
 Maybe three.
 Hunting.